sithmel/diogenes/README.md

     }
 });
 ```
 p will be the output of the paragraph service.
-If any services throws, or returns an error.
-This function will be executed anyway and the "err" argument will contain the exception.
+If any service throws, or returns an error, the "err" argument will contain the exception.
-Diogenes calls all the services in order.
+Diogenes calls all services in order.
 You can get the ordering using:
 ```js
 registry.getExecutionOrder("paragraph", {abstractLen: 5, abstractEllipsis: "..."});
 ```
 It will return an array: ["text", "tokens", "abstract", "count", "paragraph"]
-Diogenes does not follow that order exactly: "count", for example doesn't require to wait for abstract as it depends on tokens only.
+Diogenes does not strictly follow that order: "count", for example doesn't require to wait for abstract as it depends on tokens only.

 Plugins
 -------